Circle of Learning Students - Spring 2011

 Indri Pasaribu – British Columbia COL Graduate

 Indri has a B.A. in English and Political Science from Carleton University in Ontario, Canada.
 Indri works in records management at First Nations Summit in Vancouver.
 Indri has worked as a volunteer at the Union of British Columbia Indian Chiefs working to debug their automated library system after a data migration.

 Gena has a B.A. in Humanities from the University of Washington.
 After working at the Northwest Museum of Arts and Culture for ten years, she served as the Assistant Collections Manager of material culture, archives, and archeological material for her tribe, the Spokane Tribe of Indians.
 She now works as archivist for the Northwest Indian Fisheries Commission.
 She has extensive experience working with American Indian material collections.

 Choctaw Nation of Oklahoma and Confederated Salish and Kootenai

 Mary is the Database and Historical Records Manager of the Confederated Salish and Kootenai Tribal Historic Preservation Department.
 She has her B.A. in Journalism from the University of Central Oklahoma and is a member of the Veteran Warrior Society.

 Confederated Tribes of the Colville Reservation

-Samantha is working as the tribal librarian at Menominee Tribal School.
-Before becoming librarian, Samantha worked as a substitute teacher at the school.
+Samantha teaches at the Menominee Tribal School.
+Samantha has worked as a librarian and a classroom teacher at the school.
 She holds a B.A. in Psychology and a M.S. in Special Education from D'Youville College in Buffalo, New York.